-- Supports short trades: If an investor is of the opinion that particular security may decrease in value he may prefer a short positionShort PositionA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date.
+- Supports short trades: If an investor is of the opinion that particular security may decrease in value, he may prefer a short positionShort PositionA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date.
 (Sell the stock by borrowing it) or may even buy a put option if he feels the security may go down in value.
 Hence it is this bearish view that facilitates and supports short trades.

-- Facilitates Efficiency in Market: By enabling investors to go short on an index or a particular security or instrument the stock market, it facilitates efficiency in the market as the numerous short trades push down the stock price which may converge towards its intrinsic value, if it is considered, to go down as the case may be.
+- Facilitates Efficiency in Market: By enabling investors to go short on an index or a particular security or instrument the stock market, it facilitates efficiency in the market as the numerous short trades push down the stock price, which may converge towards its intrinsic value if it is considered, to go down as the case may be.

-- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, it is the bearish view that goes on to facilitate profit-making and capitalization on such opportunities.
-Ex: Before the stock market crash of 2007 many hedge fund managers happened to go short on the housing market and the mortgage-backed securities fearing a dip in value.
-It is this bearish view that helped them form an opinion and it is they who did stand to gain in the event of housing market catastrophic collapse.
+- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, that goes on to facilitate profit-making and capitalization on such opportunities.
+Ex: Before the stock market crashStock Market CrashA stock market crash occurs when stock prices in all sectors begin to fall rapidly.
+It is often the result of global factors such as war, scam, or the collapse of a certain industry.
+In such a crash, panic acts as a catalyst. of 2007, many hedge fund managers happened to go short on the housing market and mortgage-backed securities, fearing a dip in value.
+It is this bearish view that helped them form an opinion, and it is they who did stand to gain in the event of the housing market catastrophic collapse.

-- Facilitates Dollar-Cost Averaging: An investor who has a bearish view may continue Systematic Investment Plans (SIPs) into mutual fund knowing that stock market corrections would enable dollar-cost averaging of investments and thus would not fear bear markets
+- Facilitates Dollar-Cost Averaging: An investor who has a bearish view may continue Systematic Investment Plans (SIPs) into mutual funds knowing that stock market correctionsMarket CorrectionsMarket Correction is usually referred to as a fall of 10% or more from its latest high.
+It happens due to various reasons such as declining macro-economic factors, intense pessimism across the economy, securities specific factors, over-inflation in the markets, and so on. would enable dollar-cost averaging of investments and thus would not fear bear markets.

-- Market crashes: Sometimes a bearish view of collective investors on the stock market due to panic or any one-off situation may trigger a massive decline.
-This would reflect poorly to foreign institutional investors and foreign portfolio investors and they may consider withdrawing their deposits and money from such a country which is undergoing such a phenomenon.
+- Market crashes: Sometimes, a bearish view of collective investors on the stock market due to panic or any one-off situation may trigger a massive decline.
+This would reflect poorly to foreign institutional investorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples. and foreign portfolio investors, and they may consider withdrawing their deposits and money from such a country that is undergoing such a phenomenon.

-- Economic decline: Sometimes stock market crashes may result in a huge economic decline because of which businesses may shut down, jobs may be lost and there may be wide recessions which may also go on to have its repercussions on other economies and cause a global meltdown in worst-case scenarios
+- Economic decline: Sometimes, stock market crashes may result in a huge economic decline because of which businesses may shut down, jobs may be lost, and there may be wide recessions which may also go on to have its repercussions on other economies and cause a global meltdown in worst-case scenarios

-- Many of the investors are bullish in the stock market and it would take a lot of grit, determination, and conviction to go against the conventional philosophy and method that is adopted by the bull investors who are predominant in the market.
+- Many of the investors are bullish in the stock market, and it would take a lot of grit, determination, and conviction to go against the conventional philosophy and method that is adopted by the bull investors who are predominant in the market.

-However, some investors tend to profit from such phenomenon as they believe it would be the right time to buy stocks and instruments at a relatively cheaper price and then manage to sell off when the market tends to bounce back.
+However, some investors tend to profit from such a phenomenon as they believe it would be the right time to buy stocks and instruments at a relatively cheaper price and then manage to sell off when the market tends to bounce back.
 It is this bearish view that tends to bring out efficiency in the market by facilitating short trades on securities that the market thinks is overvalued, thus reflecting investor and also the market sentiment.
-Hence even though the bearish view is considered negative in respect of stock market decline it does go a long way in having to contribute towards an efficient market.
+Hence even though the bearish view is considered negative in respect of the stock market decline, it does go a long way in having to contribute towards an efficient market.